mrklees/cy-automation-library/README.md

 Install GitHub and clone this repository to your computer.
 In your console, create a virtual environment (optional but recommended), navigate to the repository's root directory, and run `pip install -r requirements.txt`.
 This will install all the third party Python packages that are required for these tools.

-Many scripts are used to manipulate files in cyconnect (SharePoint).
-This requires that you map SharePoint as a network drive.
+Some scripts are used to manipulate files in cyconnect (SharePoint).
+This requires that the user map SharePoint as a network drive.
 Follow [this visual guide](README-setup-cyc.md) to set it up.

 ## cyschoolhouse Package

 Files and folders mentioned in this section are relative to `./cyautomation/cyschoolhouse`.

-1. `cyschoolhousesuite.py`
+* `cyschoolhousesuite.py`
  * A suite of wrapper functions for tasks common to anything involved in automating cyschoolhouse.
 Allows user to call functions like `open_cyschoolhouse` instead of making direct calls to selenium.
 * `section_creation.py`
  * The set of wrapper functions for creating sections.